Find Affordable College Courses

 Lima, OH

 Apollo Career Center ranked #10 on this year’s Best Value Child Development & Family Studies Schools in Ohio list.
-Located in the suburb of Lima, Apollo JVS is a public college with a small student population.
+Located in the suburb of Lima, Apollo JVS is a public school with a small student population.

 Human Development majors at Apollo JVS take out an average of $11,250 in student loans while working on their egree.